auth0/docs/articles/api-auth/tutorials/adoption/single-sign-on.md

 ## Custom domains

-The Auth0-hosted login page is currently hosted at an Auth0 domain, so any SSO will be performed at an Auth0 domain instead of your organization's domain.
+The Auth0-hosted login page is by default hosted at an Auth0 domain, so any SSO will be performed at an Auth0 domain instead of your organization's domain.

 This is only an aesthetic limitation and does not impact the security or functionality of SSO logins in any way.

-We plan on adding support for custom domains on login pages in future releases via CNAMEs.
+You can read further about [customizing your domain](/custom-domains) if you require it, to help maintain a uniform experience for your users.